RasulXaydarov/Rezistor-kalkulyator-Resistor-calculator/README.md

 # Rezistor-kalkulyator
 The web application for calculating resistor.
-The resistor we can calculate accorting to its colored lines.
+The resistor we can calculate according to its colored lines.